Validating a buyer's licence and identity

 If you sell security-sensitive explosives, you must validate the identity and licence of any individual, partnership or corporation that wants to buy the explosives.

-- Use the Request for validation of explosive licence form to ask the Chief Inspector to validate the identity and licence of a new client or new licence of an existing client.
+- Use the E120 - Request for validation of explosives licence (PDF, 385KB) to ask the Chief Inspector to validate the identity and licence of a new client or new licence of an existing client.

-- See the validation process outlined in our flow chart (PDF, 42KB).
+- Read the validation process outlined in our flow chart (PDF, 42KB).

 This request applies to licences issued under the Explosives Act 1999, not the Weapons Act 1990.